 Residential Construction Litigation Deadlines

 Residential construction litigation also has two important deadlines property owners and contractors should be aware of.
 First, there is a statute of limitations deadline.
 Second, there is a statute of repose deadline.
 I will post a thorough explanation of these deadlines in a future blog.
 For now, it is important to understand that these deadlines can be confusing and are not always straightforward.
 Therefore, you should hire experienced construction litigation.

-How Do You Know You Need A Construction Litigation Attorney?
+How Do You Know You Need A Construction Defect Attorney?